-Development and commercial quantities of any products that the company develops and/or markets will need to be manufactured in facilities, and by processes, that comply with the requirements of Health Canada, the U.S. FDA and other regulatory agencies of jurisdictions in which the Company is seeking approval.
-Antibe employs internal resources to manage its suppliers and plays an active role in working with suppliers to maintain the quality of the products that the Company supplies to its distribution partners.
+Development and commercial quantities of any products that the company develops and/or markets will need to be manufactured in facilities, and by processes, that comply with the requirements of Health Canada, the U.S. FDA and in other jurisdictions in which the Company is seeking marketing approval.
+Antibe employs internal resources to manage its suppliers and plays an active role in working with suppliers to maintain the quality of the products that the Company expects to supply to its distribution partners.
 The manufacturers of Antibe's products have advised that they are compliant with both current Good Laboratory Practices ("cGLP") and Good Manufacturing Practices ("cGMP").

 The Company and its suppliers are, and will be, subject to extensive governmental regulation in connection with the manufacture of any pharmaceutical products or medical devices.
 Antibe and its suppliers must ensure that all of the processes, methods and equipment are compliant with cGMP and cGLP for drugs and medical devices on an ongoing basis, as mandated by the U.S. FDA and foreign regulatory authorities.
-Please see "Risk Factors".
+(Please see "Risk Factors" for further detail.)